 - Form an opinion, and cut the jargon.

-- Seek immortality by writing articles that can be updated or adapted, but can be accessed years down the line.
+- Seek immortality by writing articles that can be updated or adapted, but are still helpful for users right now.

-- Get help & connect with technical and support writers like yourself.
+- Get help and connect with other support documentation writers like yourself.

 When in doubt, remember: an emotionally appropriate response should always preclude a substantive response.